 Find out how to request a review of your complaint; what we do when you contact us about your complaint; and the possible outcomes of our complaint handling review.

-The Police Investigations & Review Commissioner (PIRC) is investigating the police response and missing person search for a 39-year-old woman, later found dead.
+The Police Investigations & Review Commissioner (PIRC) is investigating the serious injury of a 69-year-old man in Edinburgh.

 The investigation will focus on the police response prior to the man being found.

 Commissioner investigating death in custody of 35-year-old man in Glasgow